The Great Church Search

 When it comes to connecting with a church people get hung up on minor issues more so than anything else.
 They do or don’t believe in tongues…they do or don’t believe in the rapture…they do or don’t believe in seven literal days of creation.
 Who’s right?
 Who’s wrong?
 Perhaps both are.
 Huh?

-Having recently read How (Not) to Speak of God by Peter Rollins let me explain what I mean.
+Having recently read by Peter Rollins let me explain what I mean.
 In the book Rollins shares about how two different people from the same congregation had concerns about the teachings of this church.
 Rollins describes the first person who asked him as “a kind and gracious individual who gave his time and money in a sacrificial manner.”
 This man enjoyed the church very much…it challenged him.
 So Rollins tells the individual that yes indeed his church was right…for him.
 The next guy raised the same question concerning the teachings of this church.
 Rollins writes that to this man the “teaching was dead to him.
 He felt neither challenged nor encouraged to live in a genuinely sacrificial manner.”
 Rollins informed this man that the church wasn’t right…for him.

 To further understand it Rollins shares a parable about two camels that are being led to the market.